multimodalAI/multimodal-ai-hugo-group/content/home/schedule.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 30

-title: Organising Committee
+title: Schedule
-subtitle: Organisers details will soon be published!
+subtitle: Schedule details will soon be published!

 content:
   # Choose which groups/teams of users to display.